samanthaandrews/samantha-andrews/posts/artists-way.md

 ## Final thoughts

 These past twelve weeks I practiced returning to myself.
-Picking up the fragments.
-Gathering energy leaks.
+Picking up the fragments, gathering energy leaks.
 Remembering what embodied joy feels like.
-Making promises—To no longer abandon myself, to nurture my inner artist, to stay grounded in daily ritual.
+Making promises—to no longer abandon myself, to nurture my inner artist, to stay grounded in daily ritual.
 And taking small steps toward my dream.

 Ultimately, these past twelve weeks were a spiritual journey toward becoming whole.